adioshun/gitBook_PCL/Tutorial/Basic-Usage/using-a-matrix-to-transform-a-point-cloud.md

     | 0 0 1 z |  /
     | 0 0 0 1 |    -> We do not use this line (and it has to stay 0,0,0,1)

-    METHOD #1: Using a Matrix4f
-    This is the "manual" method, perfect to understand but error prone !
   */

 ```